 Our GHG emissions per consumer use have reduced by 19% since 2010 and by 5% since 2021.
 In 2022, our indirect consumer use emissions fell by 11% from 2021.
 This was driven by a number of factors, across many of our key markets: grid energy decarbonisation in the UK, Germany, the Netherlands and Turkey, sales mix changes and higher product volume growth in markets where cold washing and handwashing is predominant.
 This reduction in indirect consumer use emissions was the primary driver of the 5% reduction in our full value chain GHG emissions per consumer use since 2021.

 We're committed to using technology and innovation to provide consumers with superior and lower carbon products while growing our business.
-This is already visible in Home Care’s Clean Future strategy (with a focus on renewable and recycled carbon ingredients), in Foods & Refreshment’s Future Foods strategy (with a focus on plant-based foods), and Beauty & Personal Care’s Positive Beauty strategy (with a focus on sustainable sourcing, deforestation-free palm oil and nature-based solutions).
+This is already visible in Home Care’s (with a focus on renewable and recycled carbon ingredients), in Foods & Refreshment’s (with a focus on plant-based foods), and Beauty & Personal Care’s (with a focus on sustainable sourcing, deforestation-free palm oil and nature-based solutions).

 Powering homes with renewable energy